Dre Campbell Farm

 1. Dethatch Your Lawn Regularly

-If you want to prevent snow mold, you should make a point to dethatch your lawn regularly.
-Dethatching is the process of removing the thatch—the layer of dead grass, roots, and other organic matter—that builds up on your lawn over time.
+Dethatching removes the thatch—the layer of dead grass, roots, and other organic matter that builds up on your lawn over time.

-A build-up of thatch can create the perfect environment for snow mold to grow, so it’s important to keep things in check.
-You can rent a power rake or hire a lawn care professional to do it for you.
+A buildup of thatch can create the perfect environment for snow mold to grow, so it’s essential to keep things in check.

 2. Avoid Fertilizing in Late Fall

-Fertilizing in late fall is a big no-no if you’re trying to avoid snow mold.
+Fertilizing in late fall is a no-no if you’re trying to avoid snow mold.
+Excess nitrogen in the soil can encourage snow mold growth.

-That’s because excess nitrogen in the soil can actually encourage snow mold growth.
-So even if you think you’re doing your lawn a favor by giving it a little extra TLC before winter, you might be doing more harm than good.
+So, even if you think you’re doing your lawn a favor by giving it a little extra TLC before winter, you might be doing more harm than good.

 3. Don’t Let Leaves Pile Up